-(((253))) (255) "State detection reporting limit (SDRL)" means the minimum reportable detection of an analyte established in chapter 246-390 WAC, Tables 1 through 4.
+$((\frac{(253)}{)}))$ (255) "State detection reporting limit (SDRL)" means the minimum reportable detection of an analyte established in WAC 246-390-075,.

 (256) "State revolving fund (SRF)" means the revolving loan program financed by the state and federal governments and managed by the state for the purpose of assisting water systems to meet their capital needs associated with complying with the federal Safe Drinking Water Act under chapter 246-296 WAC.